veertuinc/anka-docs/content/en/docs/Release Notes/_index.md

 ---

 ## Previous Versions

+### Jenkins Plugin 2.1.2 - July 8, 2020

+> **If updating from 1.X.X: This version (2.X) requires that you back up your Static Slave Templates (config.xml) and add them again.**

+- Bug Fix : createDynamicAnkaNode remoteFS and launchMethod are being ignored
+- Bug Fix : HTTPS without certificate authentication enabled doesn't work

+### Jenkins Plugin 2.1.0 - June 22, 2020

+> **If updating from 1.X.X: This version (2.X) requires that you back up your Static Slave Templates (config.xml) and add them again.**

+- Various stability / performance improvements
+- New feature : Node/slave name and jenkins url is passed to the controller to display within the instances page
+- New feature : A warning will display when users upgrade within the plugin center
+- New feature : Ability to set an instance cap per Static Slave Template or per Anka Cloud
+- Bug Fix : VMs were being left in started stage after job completed/aborted in Jenkins
+- Bug Fix : When cache building, "Checking save image status" would immediately return success and the Job would complete even though the cache tag was still being pushed.

 ### Anka Build Cloud Controller & Registry 1.10.1 - August 20, 2020
 - New feature : [Unresponsive VM monitoring with `ankacluster join --enable-vm-monitor`]({{< relref "docs/Whats New/_index.md#unresponsive-vm-monitor" >}})